MISSION: To Improve the quality of life in Elkhart County by inspiring generosity.

 Each talked to colleagues and friends, including Bill Myers, who became the first president of what was to become the Elkhart County Community Foundation (renamed the Community Foundation of Elkhart County in 2015).
-Dr. John Foreman, who generously made the first significant contribution.
+Dr. John Foreman generously made the first significant contribution.
 Others who became founding directors were Charles Ainlay, Jon Armstrong, Lehman Beardsley, Wilbert (Bill) Budd, Arthur J. Decio, Samuel Hoover, William Johnson, Lee Martin, Richard Pletcher, Laura Rydson and Thomas Warrick.

-According to Schricker, “a lot of people had foresight and saw the possibilities…” One of these caring individuals was Wilbert (Bill) Budd, a Community Foundation founding director and former treasurer, Budd was an engineer who served in many capacities at CTS corporation including that of executive vice-president and senior director.
-He was best known, however, for his quiet dedication to numerous Elkhart-related philanthropic causes and organizations, most notably the Community Foundation.
+According to Schricker, “a lot of people had foresight and saw the possibilities.”
+One of these caring individuals was Wilbert (Bill) Budd.
+Budd was an engineer who served in many capacities at CTS Corporation including that of executive vice-president and senior director.
+He was best known for his quiet dedication to numerous Elkhart-related philanthropic causes and organizations, most notably the Community Foundation as a founding director and former treasurer.

-Budd is credited as the Foundation’s single largest contributor.
-He passed away in early August of 2006 at the age of 93.
-While his presence and generosity are sorely missed, he is warmly remembered.
-Budd always hoped to inspire successful men and women to make the most of what they earned.
+Prior to 2012, Budd was credited as the Community Foundation’s single largest contributor.
+He died in early August 2006 at the age of 93, leaving a $7.4 million gift to the Community Foundation the following year.
+Budd always wanted to inspire successful men and women to make the most of what they earned.
 “If you have been prosperous in this community,” he often said, “be a good steward and continue to give something back.”